reonZ/pf2e-perception/README.md

     `x` can be `all` or any type of visibility: `concealed`, `hidden`, `undetected` or `unnoticed`

+    When used as options argument for an attack roll, things like `reduce` and `cancel` need to be used with the `target:` prefix instead because they care about the visibility/cover state of the target instead

 # CHANGELOG

 You can see the changelog [HERE](./CHANGELOG.md)